Image

 Last Updated: May 5, 2026

-Manslaughter defense lawyer in Jackson County, MO.
+Jackson County, MO manslaughter defense lawyer.
 Facing a manslaughter charge in Jackson County, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
 Your freedom, your future, and your reputation are all on the line.
 At Combs Waterkotte, our Jackson County, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.

 Whether the Jackson County, MO allegation involves a tragic accident, a moment of recklessness, or a misunderstanding that escalated, Missouri prosecutors pursue manslaughter charges aggressively.
 And once charges are filed, the legal system moves fast.

-You need a strong, experienced manslaughter defense attorney in Jackson County, MO in your corner right away.
-Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
-With 80+ years of combined experience and over 10,000 cases successfully handled in Jackson County and across Missouri, we know how to fight, and win, cases like yours.
+That’s why it’s critical to have an experienced and proactive manslaughter defense lawyer in Jackson County, MO on your side from the start.
+Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free, confidential consultation.
+With over 80 years of combined experience and more than 10,000 cases successfully handled, our team is prepared to stand with you in Jackson County and throughout Missouri.

 • Protect Your Life